-Applicants seeking admission to the MA (Theological Studies) program must hold a four-year baccalaureate degree from an accredited college or university, with a minimum GPA of 2.5.
+Applicants seeking admission to the MA (Theological Studies) program must hold a four-year baccalaureate degree from a regionally accredited college or university, with a minimum GPA of 3.0.
 In addition, applicants must complete the following to be considered for admission to the program:

-- George Fox Evangelical Seminary application and application fee - Submit one official transcript from each college/university attended - Resumé - · Personal mission statement and statement of faith - Three letters of reference (as specified in admissions materials) - A group interview (by invitation only)
+- Submit Portland Seminary application and application fee - Submit one official transcript from each college/university attended - Resumé or Curriculum Vitae - Personal mission statement and statement of faith - Three letters of reference (as specified in admissions materials) - An interview

-Transfer of up to 32 hours credit is allowed toward the MA (Theological Studies) program from accredited graduate schools.
+Transfer of up to 28 hours credit is allowed toward the MA (Theological Studies) program from ATS accredited graduate schools.
 Students must have earned a grade of B or better for a course to be considered for transfer.
 In addition, only courses taken elsewhere within 10 years of the date of matriculation to the MA(TS) program will be considered for transfer.
 Transferability of credits earned at this institution and transferred to another is at the discretion of the receiving institution.
 Consult the registrar's office for information on eligibility of transfer credit.